salsanci/YRShell/readme.md

 # Setup-PC-Software

 There are two parts to the PC software.
-These are the gneral PC build tools, and the arduino IDE.
+These are the general PC build tools, and the arduino IDE.

-## Setup build tools
+## Setup PC tools

 The build tools are the (gnu) build-essential (compiler) build tools and the doxygen documentation tools.

-### build essential
+### PC Tools: build essential

 We need the build tools for compilation and and testing.
 Your installation may or may not need these tools for the Arduino IDE.
 If you wish to perform automatic testing on the PC side, you will likely need the build tools.